We recently reviewed 100s of websites to find the 37 best catering websites.

 5. Do your kids like it?

-If you have children or are in cahoots with a few, consider asking them to click around your website.
 What do they like about it?
-Are the pictures big?
-Do they notice if they pop out or rotate?
-Do they like the colors?
+Are the pictures pretty?
+The colors?
 What do they notice about people on the team page?
 Do they read any of the headers aloud?
-How long did it take them to click on a call to action?
+How long did it take them to click a button?

 6. Is it ADA accessible?